 Default mapping mode

 Under this mode, all TIDs are mapped to all setup links for DL and UL, and all setup links are enabled.
-A non-AP MLD associated with an AP MLD shall operate under this mode (#14054)if a TID-to-link mapping is not advertised by the AP MLD (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames(#14054))), and a TID-to-link mapping negotiation for a different mapping did not occur, was unsuccessful or was torn down.
+A non-AP MLD associated with an AP MLD shall operate under this mode (#14054)if a TID-to-link mapping is not advertised by the AP MLD (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames(#14054))), and a TID-to-link mapping negotiation for a different mapping did not occur, was unsuccessful (#10918) while having no successfully negotiated TID-to-link mapping before or was torn down.

 Power state after enablement